How to Sell a House from Out of State: Long-Distance Guide

 Disclose what’s required for the location where the property is located

-Every state has its own rules about what sellers are required to disclose as part of the sale to buyers.
+Every state has its rules about what sellers must disclose as part of the sale to buyers.
 Generally, a seller must share any known issues with the home that could impact its safety, livable condition, or resale value.

 Examples include a past flooding event, storm damage, or a house fire.
 However, if you’ve never lived in the home and are unfamiliar with it, the expectation for disclosures will likely differ.